- Public Health Responses for Long-term Evacuation and Recovery

 Collaborative projects across the NCCs:

 The NCCs continue to work together on several projects, drawing from each other's expertise and networks in specific topic areas.
-Recent projects involving all NCCs include those related to influenza, equity-integrated population health status reporting, and population mental health.
+Recent projects involving all NCCs include those related to public health responses for long-term evacuation and recovery, equity-integrated population health status reporting, population mental health, and influenza.
 Over the past few years, the NCCs for Environmental Health and Determinants of Health have also been working together to explore how the social determinants of health and health equity intersect with environmental public health practice.

 To learn more about these projects, click the links on the left.